 At the last minute before trial in Quebec Superior Court, United offered to drop its SLAPP suit if I'd agree to remove the work contact information for some of its senior employees and henceforth, only provide passengers with a legal contact of United's own choosing.
 I refused, for reasons explained to the court in detail.

-- United's senior legal counsel have nothing to do with passengers' legal claims, despite the evidence to the contrary, including this email and the ironic example of Brett Hart, United's General Counsel, responsible for Customer Care, and
+- United's senior legal counsel have nothing to do with passengers' legal claims, despite evidence to the contrary, as well as the ironic example of Brett Hart, United's General Counsel, who was responsible for Customer Care, and

 - the mere fact that these lawyers receive, on average, one email per day and one voice mail per week from passengers or attorneys, constitutes "a flood of harassment" that necessitated United's lawsuit against Cooperstock